As a new student, you can apply for University accommodation online. However, there are a few criteria you need to meet.

-If we can't accommodate you here on campus, we can help you find private rented accommodation.
+If we can't accommodate you here on campus, we can help guide you to secure alternative accommodation.

-You may wish to be allocated particular accommodation based on your gender identity, for social reasons, or practical reasons, or because you are transitioning.
-Please be sure to let us know what you need in the ‘Other Relevant Information’ section of the application form and we will do our best to meet your needs.
+You may wish to be allocated a particular room type because of your gender identity, for social reasons, or practical reasons, or because you are transitioning.
+Please be sure to let us know what you need in the ‘Other Relevant Information’ section of the application form and we will make every effort to meet your needs.
 All our residences have the option of both mixed gender and single sex flats.

 When will I have an offer of accommodation?

-- if you're an undergraduate or postgraduate student with an unconditional offer of study from Strathclyde, you'll receive an offer of accommodation from us usually by the end of June;
+- if you hold an unconditional offer of study, you'll receive an offer of accommodation from us by the middle of July;

-You will be given 3 to 5 days to accept the Occupancy Agreement and pay a £400 rent prepayment.
-Failure to accept by the expiry date will result in your offer of accommodation being withdrawn.
+You will be given 3 to 5 days to accept the Occupancy Agreement online and make a £400 rent prepayment.
+Failure to accept or pay by the expiry date will result in your offer of accommodation being withdrawn.

 Students with additional support needs

-If you have a medical condition we should know about, we need you to send us a statement from your doctor.
+We will consider when possible any special need or requirement for a medical condition included on your application form.
+You may be asked to send us a statement from your doctor.
 All information is treated as confidential.

 Care experienced and estranged students